Whether you're a driver or a cyclist, we all have a role to play in sharing the road responsibly.

 Sharing the road with cyclists

-On average, nearly four out of five cyclists are injured at intersections in B.C.
-When you're driving, you can help reduce the chance of a crash and address the common causes by sharing the road safely.
+On average, nearly four out of five crashes involving cyclists occur at intersections in B.C.
+When driving, you can help reduce the chances of a crash by sharing the road safely and following these tips:

 Don't get distracted.
 Watch for cyclists on the road and make eye contact if you can, so they can anticipate your next move.

-Keep a safe distance (at least three seconds) behind cyclists and make room (at least one metre) when passing a cyclist.
+Keep a safe distance.
+Maintain at least three metres behind cyclists and at least one metre when passing a cyclist.
 Don't risk side-swiping or running a cyclist off the road.

-It's important that both drivers and passengers shoulder check for cyclists before opening doors.
-This will help you avoid a
+dooring (video, 30secs) a cyclist, both drivers and passengers must shoulder check before opening doors.
+This will also help you avoid a

 Safety tips for cyclists

-Shoulder check well in advance and hand signal before taking any turns.
+Shoulder check.
+Use hand signals and shoulder check in advance before taking any turns.
 Remember, drivers sometimes fail to yield right-of-way.

 Protect yourself before cycling

 Remember to plan for poor weather or low light conditions.
-Your bicycle must be equipped with a white headlight visible at 150 metres and a rear red light/reflector visible at 100 metres.
+Your bicycle must be equipped with a front white headlight and a rear red light/reflector.
 Be extra visible with reflective gear on your pedals and wheels.